DavidAslanyan/Finance-Management-App-Frontend/README.md

 **MoneyCounter** is a web application designed to help users efficiently manage and track their financial transactions, including both income and expenses.
 This frontend repository is built using **React** and **TypeScript**, providing a seamless and interactive user experience to track finances in real time.

-## Features

-- **User Registration & Login**: Secure sign-up and login to manage personal finance data.
-- **Add/Edit/Delete Transactions**: Users can add, edit, and delete income or expense transactions.
-- **Transaction History**: View a detailed history of all financial transactions.
-- **Current Balance Display**: Instantly see the current balance, reflecting income and expenses.
-- **Transaction Search & Filter**: Search for specific transactions or filter by category, date, or type.
-- **Export to CSV**: Easily export transaction history into a CSV file for offline use.

-## Tech Stack

-- **React**: A JavaScript library for building interactive user interfaces.
-- **TypeScript**: Enhances JavaScript with static types for better tooling and code quality.
-- **Redux**: Used for managing application state, ensuring smooth state flow.
-- **React Router**: For managing navigation and routing within the app.
-- **Axios**: For making HTTP requests to the backend.

 ## Setup & Installation

 ### Prerequisites